 In October this year, Calderdale and Huddersfield NHS Foundation Trust, one of the first hospitals in England to trial BPMpathway, were named Overall Winners at the 2019 HTN Awards for ‘Digital Day Case Knee Pathway’ which also won the Most Promising Pilot award.

-BPMpathway is a key element of their knee pathway and we are delighted that it has met with such resounding success among surgeons, staff and patients alike.
+As the developers of BPMpathway, 270 Vision is delighted that it has met with such resounding success among surgeons, staff and patients alike.

 ‘Education and communication between everyone is the key to our success.
 Patients feel they have more ownership of their health and care, for the pathway to be thrive they need to be as committed as the hospital team.
 This is the way to go.
 It is better for them and we’re reducing our lengths of stay too, without compromising patient care or outcomes.’